okarras/ContiVQAExp/Screenshots/README.md

 <!-- ANALYZE ASSESSMENT DATA OF SINGLE SUBJECT -->
 ## Analyze Assessment Data of Single Subject
-![GUI - Analyze Assessment Data of Single Subject](06_analyze_single_subject_assessment_data.png)
+![GUI - Analyze Assessment Data of Single Subject](06_analyze_single_subject_assessment_data.png) ContiVQAExp provides experimenters with the ability to examine the collected data immediately after the continuous video quality assessment of an experiment session with a subject.
+As part of this analysis, experimenters can navigate to specific parts of the video by interacting with the graph.
+Experimenters can take snapshots of the particular video parts and supplement them with their own comments or comments from the subject to document the findings and insights.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ANALYZE ALL ASSESSMENT DATA -->
 ## Analyze all Assessment Data
 ![GUI - Analyze all Assessment Data](07_analyze_all_assessment_data.png)
+ContiVQAExp also provides experimenters with the ability to examine the collected data of all subjects.
+As part of this analysis, experimenters can navigate to specific parts of the video by interacting with the graph.
+Experimenters can take snapshots of the particular video parts and supplement them with their comments to document the findings and insights.
+In addition, ContiVQAExp provides different aggregated analyses using the mean, median, and standard deviation.

 <p align="right">(<a href="#top">back to top</a>)</p>